Top Online MBA Programs in Environmental Management

 This page highlights the benefits, curricula, and characteristics of high-quality MBA programs in environmental management.
 It also familiarizes readers with scholarship programs and professional organizations for environmental management MBA students.

-Top Online MBA Programs in Environmental Management for 2020
+Top 10 Online MBA Programs in Environmental Management

 Based in Boston, Massachusetts, Northeastern offers a 50-credit online MBA in sustainability.
 The curriculum includes 13 core courses and five elective classes, which learners complete in as few as two years.
 Three out of the five electives can apply to a concentration in sustainability.

 The MBA core at Northeastern emphasizes decision-making capabilities through coursework in value creation through finance, information analysis, and strategic implications in accounting data.
 Additional core classes in managing people and organizations, global enterprises, and ethics in the workplace and marketplace prepare students for leadership roles in business settings.

 Concentration classes emphasize sustainability as it relates to leadership, economics of markets, supply chain management, and the business environment.

 To apply, students must submit transcripts from previous college coursework, two letters of recommendation, a resume, and a personal statement.
 Applicants must have a minimum 3.0 GPA and five years of experience in a professional setting as well.

 Founded in 1915 as a Catholic women's college near St. Louis, Missouri, Webster now functions as a nondenominational institution.
 The online MBA in environmental management at Webster includes 51 credit hours of coursework.

 Required core courses in Webster's MBA emphasize managerial and financial aspects of business.
 Learners study business statistics, corporate finance, strategy and competition, managerial accounting, economics, and operations.